Careers360 Logo

 Above mentioned are the examples of Hydrocarbon.

-The common names as according to IUPAC is accepted for naming the benzene and its homologous.
+The common names according to IUPAC are accepted for naming the benzene and its homologous.

 Structure of benzene:

-The molecular formula of writing benzene is C6H6, and are highly unsaturated compounds.
+The molecular formula of benzene is C6H6, and are highly unsaturated compound.

 According to Kekule’s , he had given benzene structure in the year1865, in that he showed single and double bonds are present on alternate positions in the ring.

-He also gave that benzene ring would present in two forms.
+He also gave that the benzene ring would present in two forms.

 He wont able to explain how the stability of benzene ring can be achieved and also why the substitution reactions are preferred than addition reactions.